git-asdffdsa/pymailib/docs/accounts.md

 Methods
 -------
 ###auto_fill(address, password, guess=True)
-Tries to fill the necessary fields by itself, if you provide an email-address and a general password The mechanics used are somehow derived from what Mozilla Thunderbird does.
+Tries to fill the necessary fields by itself, if you provide an email-address and a general password.

+The mechanics used are somehow derived from what Mozilla Thunderbird does.
 ####Mechanism list:
 *    looks for a local xml file; located in settings.LOCAL_AUTOCONFIG_PATH (by default /etc/local_files/
 *    looks for a xml file at the domain the email is registered to (e.g. asf@hotmail.com -> hotmail.com)
 *    looks for a xml file at the mozilla database (autoconfig.thunderbird.net/v1.1/)
-*    if *guess* is True, try to guess the settings, simply by trying to connect again and again to different servers This method does _not_ expect you to deliver the right password, you can reset the password later yourself
+*    if *guess* is True, try to guess the settings, simply by trying to connect again and again to different servers

+This method does _not_ expect you to deliver the right password, you can reset the password later yourself
 ####Possible outcomes:
 1. Neighter of these mechanisms worked: